Cambridge / Judge MBA Essays: 2023-2024 Analysis

-The following essay topic analysis examines Cambridge / Judge’s MBA admissions essays for the 2019-2020 admissions season.
+The following essay topic analysis examines the Cambridge / Judge MBA admissions essays for the 2023-2024 admissions season.
 You can also review essay topic analyses for all of the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Let’s take a look at each of this year’s prompts:

-Please provide a personal statement.
-It should not exceed 500 words and must address the following questions:
+Please provide details of your post-MBA career plans.
+The statement should not exceed 500 words and must address the following:

-It’s a good rule of thumb to avoid highlighting a failure unless specifically asked to do so; hence, especially with the need to discuss a failure in Essay 2, candidates should be sure to choose a situation with successful results here.
-With such a tight word limit, context will have to be established concisely by defining one’s goal followed by the context of one’s team.
-Working with others can take on many forms—coordinating with teams overseas, collaborating directly with a colleague for a challenging consulting project.
-What’s important is the objective you faced and the challenges you overcame—together—to achieve it.
-Given the focus on teamwork, it would make sense for lessons to stem from communication, motivational or leadership skills.
-However, given Judge’s focus on career readiness in the next essay, it could work to highlight an industry lesson that aligns with one’s career goals.
+Candidates should be sure to choose a situation with successful results here.
+With such a tight word limit, context will have to be established concisely by defining one’s team and the objective that defined success.
+Working with others can take on many forms—coordinating with teams overseas, collaborating directly with a colleague for a challenging consulting project, or directing teammates to develop solutions.
+What’s important is how you worked together and the challenges you overcame to achieve success.
+Given the focus on teamwork, it would make sense to highlight communication, motivational or leadership skills as contributing to it being the “best.”
+Consider your team projects throughout your career and which ones stood out—both for the results achieved and growth earned.

 Clear Admit Resources